bencomtech/mysqlcompare/README.md

 </p>

 # mysqlcompare
-a command line tool to compare two mysql databases

-## Requirements

 mysqlcompare is a command line tool to compare two database schema's and retreive the difference in an sql file.